 - Signal-to-noise ratio: 500:1, 16 bit A/D resolution; onboard averaging

 - NEW: Upgraded spectrometer with TE cooled (TEC) 3648 pixel Toshiba TCD1304 linear array and variable slit.
 TEC is recommended for minerals with rough surfaces and experimental studies (exposure time > 2,500 ms).

 - NEW for 2019: variable slit (0-600 micrometers)

 - OneFocus Optical System, Spot size: 10 – 20 micron at 10x magnification – use of dielectric mirrors to increase stability and decrease signal loss; no internal fiber connections

 - Sample stage adjustment with micrometer screw gauge horizontally for focusing

 - IMPROVED LASER: fanless, confocal, 532 nm regulated 300 mW, Class 3B/Class 1 with laser safety lock

 - Removable GL Gem Raman Band Pass Filter™ (GLBPF) for suppression of fluorescence in Raman mode

-- UPDATED Software (version 3.0): real-time (no additional software installation required) with built-in 3 point calibration feature and selectable integrated spectral libraries of up to 3,000 spectral references
+- NEW UPDATED Software (version 3.x): real-time with built-in 3 point calibration feature and selectable integrated spectral libraries of up to 3,000 spectral references

 - Fully secured system (mechanical “laser safety lock”) with sampling stage (max.
 90 x 90 x 50 mm) covered by observation lid – no need for goggles